hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 * Review the [update prerequisites](/helion/openstack/update/prereqs/101/) and make sure all necessary tasks have been performed, including [extracting the update scripts](/helion/openstack/update/prereqs/101/#extract).

 * Point the install script to the overcloud.
 The patch update script is based on the Ansible platform.
-For the overcloud, because the script is launched from the seed cloud host, you need to point the script to the overcloud node.
+When patching the overcloud, because the script is launched from the seed cloud host, you need to point the script to the overcloud node.

 	To point the script to update the overcloud, use the following steps: